Black Ops II: Multiplayer

 Mode, mean and medium Range

-I suppose what Treyarch consider the latest mode is League Play, where you play matches and are placed into leagues of similarly-able players.
+I suppose what Treyarch considers the latest mode is League Play, where you play matches and are placed into leagues of similarly able players.
 This is supposedly the main hub for competitive players, but I personally cannot see the appeal.
-You start with everything unlocked and from there you build your ideal setup and then play against people across the globe, moving your way up the ranks as you improve until you’re playing against supposedly the best players in the world.
-It’s an interesting concept and if it gets enough support and they introduce enough features and tournaments into it then perhaps it’s something I may consider in the future, but for now I find the standard unlock system the far more engrossing of the two.
+You start with everything unlocked, and from there, you build your ideal setup and then play against people across the globe, moving your way up the ranks as you improve until you’re supposedly playing against the best players in the world.
+It’s an interesting concept, and if it gets enough support and they introduce enough features and tournaments into it, then perhaps it’s something I may consider in the future, but for now, I find the standard unlock system far more engrossing the two.

 Bringing up the rear

-The Emblem Editor is as fun as it was in the original, only this time there are far more layers to take advantage of and more designs to get you started, not to mention the ability save more than just the one.
+The Emblem Editor is as fun as it was in the original, but this time, there are far more layers to take advantage of and more designs to get you started, not to mention the ability to save more than just one.
 I’ve already seen some truly inspired designs, from a loveable Scooby Doo to a controversial portrayal of Hitler, and you just know by looking at them that they must have sat there for hours on end to perfect these.
-I personally have a bare-minimum design at the moment, but I’m sure I’ll get inspired one rainy afternoon and decide to create something a little more eye-catching.
+I personally have a bare minimum design at the moment, but I’m sure I’ll get inspired one rainy afternoon and decide to create something a little more eye-catching.

 CODcast is a cool new feature that allows you to commentate live on custom games between friends and upload them for the world to enjoy.
 You can also choose public matches you’ve played in from Theatre Mode and commentate on these retrospectively.
-I’ve had a play around in here and it’s incredibly simple to use, but with enough options to keep the tech guys and budding radio presenters amongst us happy.
+I’ve had a playaround here, and it’s incredibly simple to use, but it has enough options to keep the tech guys and budding radio presenters amongst us happy.
 There is now also a film editor that lets you mess around with replays and create highlight reels of your best moments to share.

 The verdict